DavidFirth/alt3/docs/_pages/about/tables-explained.md

 The *third* new column in each *alt-3* table is:

-- **sched.s**, the assessed 'schedule strength' for each team.
+- **sched**, the assessed 'schedule strength' for each team.
 This measures how difficult a schedule each team has had, since the start of the season.
 An *average* schedule strength would be zero.